 - For another Stephen King example, in IT, six eleven-year-old boys run the train on the one female in the group (consensually!) as a way to reforge the bond between them and find their way out of the sewers.
 It's used as a metaphor for leaving their childhoods behind.

 - In the Apprentice Adept series, werewolves can only receive full adult status (conferred by a fourth syllable in their name) by going through a ritual first mating (A female chooses a male to mate with when her first heat comes.
 There's no chance of pregnancy, but the two are barred from mating with each other again.
 Because of that restriction, the girl usually chooses an Oath Friend for her partner.

 - In the sci-fi novel Eyes of the Calculor a fifteen-year old youth is going off to fight a duel against a more experienced opponent.
 He intends to stop off a brothel first because dueling as a virgin is regarded as bad luck, but the 22-year old maid seduces him figuring she'd be a better inspiration to live than some anonymous whore.

 - Discussed in The Bad Seed: during a discussion with friends, Motormouth Monica Breedlove mentions how much she despises sex being treated as a rite of passage in fiction; she feels sex is just another life experience, nothing more, nothing less, and goes into a surprisingly funny rant about how she would rather read a story about a boy casually losing his virginity to a prostitute.

-- A major part of Johnny and Owen's growing up in A Prayer For Owen Meany by John Irving concerns the efforts of Johnny in particular to find a girl.
-However, subverted, when the adult Johnny of twenty years later admits he is still a virgin and no longer has an interest in changing that.
+- A major part of Johnny and Owen's growing up in A Prayer for Owen Meany by John Irving concerns the efforts of Johnny in particular to find a girl.
+However, it's subverted when the adult Johnny of twenty years later admits he is still a virgin and no longer has an interest in changing that.